home-assistant/home-assistant.io/source/_docs/ecosystem/ios.markdown

 ### Automated Setup

-The `ios` integration will automatically be loaded under the following circumstances:
+The `ios` integration may or may not be automatically loaded under the following circumstances:

 1. The [`discovery`](/integrations/discovery) integration is enabled.
 2. You have just installed the app and are at the getting started screen.